 - 74 A complaint against a registrant or registered firm must be brought within the latest of six years of the individual or firm - (a) ceasing to be registered by CPA Nova Scotia; - (b) ceasing to be a member of ICANS, CMANS or CGANS; and - (c) ceasing to be a registered student of ICANS, unless it is determined that exceptional circumstances exist having regard to the risk to the public, which determination must be made in accordance with the process set out in the by-laws.
+2015, c.
+30, s.
+74.

+CEO may refer complaint

+75 The Chief Executive Officer may refer information concerning potential professional misconduct, conduct unbecoming, professional incompetence or incapacity to the Chair of the Complaints Committee and such a referral by the Chief Executive Officer must be considered a complaint and addressed by the Chair of the Complaints Committee in the same manner as any other complaint received by the Chair of the Complaints Committee.
+2015, c.
+30, s.
+75.

+Withdrawal of complaint

+76 A complaint may only be withdrawn with the consent of the Chair of the Complaints Committee.
+2015, c.
+30, s.
+76.

+Complaint procedure

-- 75 The Chief Executive Officer may refer information concerning potential professional misconduct, conduct unbecoming, professional incompetence or incapacity to the Chair of the Complaints Committee and such a referral by the Chief Executive Officer must be considered a complaint and addressed by the Chair of the Complaints Committee in the same manner as any other complaint received by the Chair of the Complaints Committee. - 76 A complaint may only be withdrawn with the consent of the Chair of the Complaints Committee. - All complaints must be processed in the manner set out in the by-laws. - 78 The Complaints Committee and each member of the Committee has all the powers conferred by this Act and the by-laws in the discharge of the Committee's or the member's functions and has all the powers, privileges and immunities of a commissioner appointed pursuant to the Public Inquiries Act. - 79 (1) The Chair of the Complaints Committee shall, as required, appoint an investigation panel in accordance with the by-laws to perform such duties and have such authority as is set out in the by-laws. - (2) The Chair of the Complaints Committee may sit on an investigation panel and, in such case, shall act as the chair of the investigation panel. - (3) Where the Chair of the Complaints Committee is not appointed to an investigation panel, the Chair of the Complaints Committee shall appoint a chair of the investigation panel. - 80 (1) The investigation panel may appoint investigators for the purpose of disciplinary matters and shall have the authority to fix the retainer, mandate and reporting requirements of any investigator. - (2) Every investigator who exercises powers pursuant to this Act shall, on request, produce written proof of the investigator's appointment. - 81 (1) In conducting an investigation pursuant to this Act, an investigator may - (a) at any reasonable time, enter and inspect the business premises of the respondent under investigation, other than any part of the premises used as a dwelling, without the consent of the owner or occupier;
+77 All complaints must be processed in the manner set out in the bylaws.
+2015, c.
+30, s.
+77.

+Powers of Complaints Committee

+78 The Complaints Committee and each member of the Committee has all the powers conferred by this Act and the by-laws in the discharge of the Committee's or the member's functions and has all the powers, privileges and immunities of a commissioner appointed pursuant to the Public Inquiries Act.
+2015, c.
+30, s.
+78.

+Duties and authority of Chair

+- 79 (1) The Chair of the Complaints Committee shall, as required, appoint an investigation panel in accordance with the by-laws to perform such duties and have such authority as is set out in the by-laws. - (2) The Chair of the Complaints Committee may sit on an investigation panel and, in such case, shall act as the chair of the investigation panel. - (3) Where the Chair of the Complaints Committee is not appointed to an investigation panel, the Chair of the Complaints Committee shall appoint a chair of the investigation panel.
+2015, c.
+30, s.
+79.

+Investigation panel may appoint investigators

+80 (1) The investigation panel may appoint investigators for the purpose of disciplinary matters and shall have the authority to fix the retainer, mandate and reporting requirements of any investigator.

+(2) Every investigator who exercises powers pursuant to this Act shall, on request, produce written proof of the investigator's appointment.
+2015, c.
+30, s.
+80

+Powers of investigator